tankca/expensesSplitter/README.md

 # Travel Expenses Splitter

 ## Installation
-1. Clone the repository.
+1. Clone or download the repository
 2. On terminal, cd to project folder and run `npm install`

 ## Usage
-1. Start the application with `npm start`
+1. Start the application with `npm run start`
 2. Edit the `expenses` object in `index.js` for different scenarios

 ## Test